clarus/coq-chick-blog/README.md

-# MicroBlog
+# ChickBlog
-A micro-blogging web application in Coq.
+A blog engine written and proven in Coq.

 ## Run
 Add the Coq repositories with [OPAM](https://opam.ocaml.org/):